Muffins à la Farine de Maïs

 FAQ (Frequently Asked Questions)

-Our Traditional American Cornmeal Muffin Recipe calls for all-purpose flour, corn flour, baking powder, salt, wildflower honey, eggs, buttermilk, and melted butter.
+How to make cornmeal muffins?
+Our traditional American cornmeal muffin recipe calls for all-purpose flour, cornmeal, baking powder, salt, wildflower honey, eggs, buttermilk, and melted butter.
 Follow the detailed instructions on our site.

-You can use our homemade cornmeal, produced from unpopped corn kernels from our popcorn production plant.
-It will soon be available for purchase on our site.
+Where to buy corn flour for muffins?
+You can use our homemade corn flour, made from unpopped corn kernels from our popcorn production plant.
+It will soon be available for purchase on our website.

-Yes, if you don't have buttermilk, you can substitute it with milk to which you have added a tablespoon of white vinegar or lemon juice.
+Can you make cornmeal muffins without buttermilk?
+Yes, if you don't have buttermilk, you can substitute milk with a tablespoon of white vinegar or lemon juice.
 Let sit for 10 minutes before using.

+What type of honey is best for cornmeal muffins?
 We recommend using our wildflower honey for this recipe.
-It provides a natural sweetness that perfectly complements the rustic flavor of cornmeal.
+It provides a natural sweetness that perfectly complements the rustic flavor of the cornmeal.

 Back to blog

-2 comments
+3 comments

 Bonjour Marilyn, nous utilisons la farine de maïs.
 Le nom a tout simplement été vulgarisé, n’est-ce pas…